sandialabs/NuMAD/docs/source/user/fea.rst

 analyses.
 Currently, for nonlinear buckling, it is assumed here that buckling will be in the aeroshell (not the web).
-Thus, each mode shape is scaled such that the maximum displacement in the :math:`x_{2}` direction (flapwise) is equal to config.ansys.analysisFlags.imperfection in value.
+Thus, each mode shape is scaled such that the maximum displacement in the :math:`x_{2}` direction (flapwise) is equal to config.analysisFlags.imperfection in value.
 Robustness could be increased if the script can select whether to find the maximum displacement in the :math:`x_{2}` (buckling in aeroshell) or :math:`x_{1}` direction (buckling in the webs).